 - Mandatory language testing.

 The Start-Up Visa Program was established in 2013 and grants permanent residence and work permits to qualified immigrant entrepreneurs.
 The program aims to recruit entrepreneurs and link them with private sector businesses in Canada.
 The goal is to help establish businesses that have the potential to scale internationally.

 The Quebec Immigrant Investor Program is passive in nature, meaning that individuals selected under its auspices are not required to establish or actively manage a business in the province.

-Rather, the program requires an investment of $800,000 into a prescribed (government guaranteed) investment.
-Applicants must have the intention of settling in the French speaking province of Quebec.
+Rather, as of 2018, the program requires an investment of $1.2 million into a prescribed (government guaranteed) investment.
+Applicants must have the intention of settling in the French-speaking province of Quebec.